-We're more than happy to help you with this question.
+Yes.
+We're always happy to help you get this information.

 Firstly, wherever possible and available - we provide good quality images from manufacturers that show all relevant sides of the product, and its nutritional label.

-We will only use this information when provided by or available from the manufacturer, as we want to provide the most accurate information.
+We will only use this information if provided by, or available from, the product manufacturer (or importer, or distributor), as we want all our customers and consumers to have the most accurate information possible.

-When additional product images or the nutritional panel isn't shown on our website, feel free to send us a help request, and we'll do our best to source these details for you.
+When additional product images or the nutritional panel isn't shown on our website, feel free to send us a help request, and we'll try our best to get this information for you.

-Why do lots of products in all online supermarkets not have this information available?
+Why do lots of products in online supermarkets not have this information available for consumers?

 Firstly - rest assured, we want to be as open and transparent about the products we sell, because we know you want to make informed choices about the food you eat.

-We want to help you with these choices in the right way, by providing these details from an authoritative source (product manufacturer), to ensure that information is as up to date and accurate as possible.
+We want to help you with these choices in the right way, by providing these details from an authoritative sources (the product manufacturer, importer, or distributor), to ensure these details are as up to date and accurate as possible.

 In Australia - the grocery industry, through the non-profit organisation GS1 Australia, is working hard to ensure wider adoption of common platforms that support the sharing of up to date and accurate product information.

-These efforts are taking place as part of the National Product Catalogue (NPC), and SmartMedia, that enable all grocery stores big and small (be they online, offline or both) to access this data, and share it with consumers wanting to make informed choices.
+These efforts are taking place as part of the National Product Catalogue (NPC), and SmartMedia, that enable all grocery stores big and small (be they online only companies, brands or small businesses with physical stores, or both) to access this data, and share it with consumers wanting to make informed choices.

 However, in relative terms, its still early days for these two platforms - especially given the size of Australia's food industry.
 There are still a large number of manufacturers and product lines to come on board and go through the steps needed to support wider availability of information.